sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ##### Payout

-Payout is the amount of money that is moved to the receiver.
+Payout is the amount of money that is moved to the provider.

 ##### Delayed Payout

-Delayed payout is a payment that is scheduled but not yet transferred to the final receiver.
+Delayed payout is a payment that is scheduled but not yet transferred to the provider.

 ##### Commission